Vini-ara/Rest_api_tac/README.md

 ```bash
 python client.py
 ```
-You will see a menu to:
+### Client Commands
+When running the client, the following commands are available in the menu:

+- `S`: Stop application
+- `0`: Restart HTTPS client
+- `1R`: Authenticate user using RSA - PKCS signature
-- Authenticate using RSA or HMAC
+- `1H`: Authenticate user using HMAC
-- Fetch protected data
+- `2`: Fetch protected data
+- `3`: Make a request with not valid tokens (`I` for invalids or `E` for expireds)

+Follow the on-screen instructions to interact with the API.

 ## Default User
 - Username: `admin`